Polysubstance Abuse

 What is polysubstance abuse?

-Polysubstance abuse, or polysubstance use disorder (PUD), translates into the abuse of two or more legal or illicit substances.
-Examples include combining illegal drugs with each other, alcohol, O-T-C medication, or prescription medicine.
+Polysubstance use, or polysubstance use disorder (PUD), refers to the abuse of two or more legal or illicit substances.
+Examples include combining illegal drugs with each other, such as mixing cocaine with heroin (slang = "speedballing") or mixing LSD with MDMA (candyflipping).

 The signs of PUD include: